 It is said that the data is the new oil of the modern world.
 We all know how companies mine data and sell it to other companies.
-Not only that but recently the use of cloud storage has also risen up which means people have now started using cloud storage to store their important data.
+Not only that but recently, the use of cloud storage has also risen, which means people have now started using cloud storage to store their important data.

 Google, Microsoft, Apple, Yandex, and almost all other major companies provide cloud storage solutions.
-All of these services provide a free plan for personal use but if you’re a business, then you’ll need to pay a huge amount of money to expand your storage.
+All of these services offer a free plan for personal use, but if you’re a business, then you’ll need to pay a massive amount of money to expand your storage.

-Even after you subscribe to their premium services, your data stays on their servers and they can control it however they want which make these companies more powerful.
-Recently, Europian Governments have begun to deploy their own cloud solutions rather than picking any foreign-based company.
+Even after you subscribe to their premium services, your data stays on their servers, and they can control it however they want, which makes these companies more powerful.
+Recently, Europian Governments have begun to deploy their cloud solutions rather than picking any foreign-based company.

-Deploying your own cloud solution is not only less costly but it gives owner complete control over their data.
-One of the best ways to setup a self-hosted cloud solution is Nextcloud.
+Deploying your cloud solution is not only less costly, but it gives owners complete control over their data.
+One of the best ways to set up a self-hosted cloud solution is Nextcloud.

-Like any other popular cloud service, you can deploy Nextcloud and have your family or employee use it on any device they have including, Android, iOS etc.
+Like any other popular cloud service, you can deploy Nextcloud and have your family or employee use it on any device, including Android, iOS, etc.

-In this article, we are going to setup Nextcloud on a VPS(Virtual private server).
+In this article, we will set up Nextcloud on a VPS(Virtual private server).

-Nextcloud can be setup on all major Linux distributions.
+We can set up Nextcloud on all major Linux distributions.

 - Ubuntu 18.04 LTS (Recommended)